Evaluation & Systems Thinking Consultants Melbourne | First Person Consulting

 CSIRO & National AI Centre

-We co-developed a Theory of Change and self-assessment toolkit to help Australian companies understand, measure and report on the social, environmental and economic impacts of their AI systems.
+We co-designed a Theory of Change and self-assessment toolkit to help Australian companies understand, measure and report on the social, environmental and economic impacts of their AI systems.
+The framework was developed through collaborative workshops with industry, government and community stakeholders.

 Bridging the Gap